mdefenders/it-works-on-my-machine/README.md

 > **Real-world recommendation:** For larger teams or production-grade systems, prefer well-structured,
 > environment-scoped workflows unless pipeline maintenance becomes a burden.
 Consider consolidation only when logic
 > becomes hard to maintain across many files.

+### Monitoring and Observability

+To improve log parsing and analysis in Grafana Cloud, the log format should be switched from plain text to structured JSON.
+This change is best implemented after migrating from Bash to a more JSON-friendly scripting or programming language.

+Additionally, long-running job alerting should be introduced to ensure that any unusually long executions are detected and properly addressed in real time.

 ## Summary